cspotcode/typescript-toolbelt/README.md

 /**
  * Narrows the type of array elements to a union of literals.
  * Useful for building a union type from an array of strings or numbers without repetition.
+ * Only necessary when you need the array of strings at runtime *and* you need the union type at compile-time.
+ * Not appropriate when you only want one or the other.
+ *
  * Sample usage:
  * const arrayOfLiterals = narrowLiterals(['a', 'b', 'c']);
  * type ABCUnion = typeof arrayOfLiterals[0]; // 'a' | 'b' | 'c'